 Another potentially big advantage is that they can form a waterproof bond to a wide variety of materials including metal, vinyl window flanges, wood, OSB, and even plastic sheathing wraps (see Photo).

 In theory, this solves a multitude of flashing problems around windows.
 In addition, the materials self-seal around nail holes, a property that has made them especially useful on roofs.

-Some recommend a roller rather than hand pressure.
-The best approach, in all cases, is not to rely on the bond lasting forever, but to apply all flashing materials lapped to shed water – following the shingle principle.
+Running a hand pressure roller over the tape will provide a better bond than simple hand pressure.
+The best approach, in all cases, is to not rely on the bond lasting forever, but to apply all flashing materials lapped to shed water – following the shingle principle.

 Types of Flashing Tapes

 Most membrane flashings come in rolls from 4 to 12 inches wide.
 The body is a rubberized asphalt material, faced on the outer surface with reinforced polyethylene or foil.
 The adhesive side is protected by a peel-away release paper.
 Some products, such as Vycor, have a cord to pull that lets you peel one half of the release paper at a time – very handy with wider rolls because the stuff is extremely sticky and may be hard or impossible to reposition.